emmetog/ansible-role-haproxy/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    haproxy_socket: /var/lib/haproxy/stats
+    haproxy_sockets:
-    haproxy_socket_options: "level admin"
+        - "/var/lib/haproxy/stats level admin"

-The socket through which HAProxy can communicate (for admin purposes or statistics).
-To disable/remove this directive, set `haproxy_socket: ''` (an empty string).
+The sockets through which HAProxy can communicate (for admin purposes or statistics).
+To disable/remove this directive, set `haproxy_sockets: []` (an empty array).

     haproxy_chroot: /var/lib/haproxy